 The first Land Cruisers that roamed the country were imported from Japan in 1958 for civil engineering works in the Snowy Mountains hydro-electric project.
 Industrialist Sir Leslie Thiess first saw these hardy vehicles in a coal mine in Japan and thought they’d be perfect for the rugged work in the Snowy Mountains.
 He initially imported 13 units to Australia and went on using them for infrastructure purposes for the next 20 years.

 It was in 1959 when the Land Cruisers became available to car buyers.
 It competed with the Land Rover and Jeep at the time.
 In 1963, Toyota established its first-ever Toyota manufacturing facility outside its home base in Melbourne.

 The Land Cruiser is Toyota's longest-running series, which gave birth to other equally successful models, such as the Prado, 4Runner, and Fortuner.
+The early models, though, remain as some of the best classic cars in the Down Under.
 You may refer to our exhaustive articles on these models on the links provided and to our homepage for various useful tools, such as the Car Part finder.

 By Jeannette Salanga (JMSL)